ncguan/README-generator/generated-README.md

 ## Usage

-you can use it
+start using it

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.

 ## Contributing

-n/a
+contribute to it

 ## Tests

 To run tests, run the following command:

-n/a
+run some tests

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at example@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at example@email.com.
 You can find more of my work at [ncguan](https://github.com/ncguan).